id753/nannies-service/README.md

 # Nanny.Services
 ## A modern web application designed to connect parents with professional and verified babysitters.

 ## The platform allows users to browse a detailed catalog of caregivers, filter them by specific criteria such as price, popularity, and experience, and book a personal meeting through an integrated appointment system.
+Additionally, the application includes a secure authentication system, allowing users to register and manage their accounts, as well as save preferred nannies to a personal 'Favorites' list for quick access.

 <p align="center">